perltidy/perltidy/docs/eos_flag.md

     - at the intermediate stage as it is processed
     - when it is leaves to its destination

 Since 'C' mode only has meaning within Perl scripts, a rule is that outside of the realm of Perl the text must exist in 'B' mode.
 So the source can only be in 'C' mode if it arrives by a call from another Perl program, and the destination can only be in 'C' mode if the destination is a Perl program.
+If the destination is a file, or object with a print method, then it will be assumed to be ending its existance as a Perl string and will be placed in an end state which is 'B' mode.

 Let us make a list of all possible sets of modes to be sure that all cases are covered.
 If each of the three states could be in 'B' or 'C' mode then we